 Biological uptake of chlorate by phytoplankton appears to be a potential and significant sink for effluent-derived chlorate.
 Since chlorate is an analogue of nitrate, chlorate will be taken up by the phytoplankton.
 Once chlorate is in the marine environment, it can be taken up by macroalgae using the same mechanism as nitrate.
 In brown algae, the uptake of nutrients is an active process and does not simply rely on the slow diffusion of seawater Nitrate and chlorate are structurally analogous to each other and may potentially be incorporated into the same enzyme active site, as is evidenced by the fact that chlorate can be used as a substrate by various nitrate reductases.
-There is competition for the active sites on the enzyme system and if nitrate reductase system, but not high enough to out-compete chlorate for all the active sites, then chlorate may be reduced to chlorite at a maximal rate.
+There is competition for the active sites on the enzyme system and if nitrate is abundant, it prevents too much chlorate from being reduced.
+If nitrate concentrations are just high enough to induce the nitrate reductase system, but not high enough to out-compete chlorate for all the active sites, then chlorate may be reduced to chlorite at a maximal rate.